On regions of mixed unitarity for semigroups of unital quantum channels

 A deep study of continuous semigroups of mixed unitary channels was carried out long time ago by K\"ummerer and Maassen in \cite{KuMa87}.
 Their goal was to understand Markov dilations of such semigroups.
 In the process they characterized generators of quantum dynamical semigroups which remain mixed unitary for all times.
 We obtain a different characterization of such generators (Theorem \ref{new characterization}).
-We show that even in continuous time semigroups of unital channels eventually become mixed unitary.
+We show that even in continuous time, semigroups of unital channels eventually become mixed unitary.
 In other words, they all have finite mixed unitary index (Theorem \ref{thm-semigp-eve-MU}).
 We may note that there are no classical analogues for this kind of statements as classically all doubly stochastic matrices are convex combinations of permutation matrices.

 As a special case of results above we see that if $[c_{jk}]\in\M{d}$ is a correlation matrix (positive semidefinite with diagonal entries equal to one), its Schur powers $\{[c_{jk}^n]: n\geq 0\}$ are eventually mixed rank-one matrices, that is, they are convex combinations of complex rank one correlation matrices and similar result holds for continuous Schur semigroups (Theorem \ref{thm-schur-even}).
 Furthermore, we provide a complete characterization of the generators $A=[a_{jk}]$, for which the correlation matrices $[e^{ta_{jk}}]$ are mixed rank-one for all times $t\geq 0$ (See Theorem \ref{thm-schur-gene}).

 We organize the paper as follows: In Section 2, we recall the necessary definitions and basic results required in the subsequent sections, and fix some notations.
 Section 3, investigates the mixed unitarity for a discrete semigroup $\{\Phi^n\}_{n\in\mbb{N}}$ generated by an unital quantum channel $\Phi$ on $\M{d}$.
-We first establish that every trace-preserving $*$-automorphism on a $C^*$-subalgebra $\mcl{A}$ of $\M{d}$ is necessarily of the form $\mathrm{Ad}_U$ for some $U\in\M{d}$ (see Theorem \ref{thm-stru-automor-finite}).
-As a consequence of this Theorem, we prove that any unital quantum channel on $\M{d}$ is asymptotically a conditional $*$-automorphism (Theorem \ref{asymptotic}).
-Building on this, Theorem \ref{thm-even-mu-discrete} provides a key result of this work: ``Any discrete semigroup $\{\Phi^n\}_{n\in\mbb{N}}$ of unital quantum channels on $\M{d}$ is eventually mixed unitary.''
+We first establish that every trace-preserving $*$-automorphism on a $C^*$-subalgebra $\mcl{A}$ of $\M{d}$ is necessarily of the form $\mathrm{Ad}_U$ for some $U\in\M{d}$ (See Lemma \ref{thm-stru-automor-finite}).
+This helps us to prove that any unital quantum channel on $\M{d}$ is asymptotically a conditional $*$-automorphism (Theorem \ref{asymptotic}).
+Building on this, Theorem \ref{thm-even-mu-discrete} provides a key result of this work: ``Any discrete semigroup $\{\Phi^n\}_{n \in \mathbb{N}}$ of unital channels is eventually mixed unitary.''